Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 We have here a relatively uniform cloud of points between 20-60% of time spent in typechecking compared to total compilation time.
 However, we have a clear cluster of files for which typechecking accounts for 90% of the total compilation time.
-Interestingly, this cluster of points corresponds to the coq cluster of files with a very variance that we had identified earlier.
+Interestingly, this cluster of points corresponds to the dune cluster of files with a very variance that we had identified earlier.
 This explains why those files have essentially the same profile when looking at the total and typechecking compilation
 time: in their case, typechecking accounts for most of the work done during compilation.